 If only the rumors, claims and stories were true, we all could be realizing triple the mileage we currently experience.
-High mileage carburetors, hydrogen injection, magnets, any number of high mileage promises and conspiracy theories simply don’t deliver on their claims.
-I have tried and/or investigated them all.
+High mileage carbs, hydrogen injection, magnets, any number of high mileage promises, conspiracy theories, simply don’t deliver on their claims.
+The stories about people being threatened or killed because of some high mileage widget they invented are way over exaggerated.
+Actually, there is enough energy in a gallon of gas to go 200 miles, if the engine was 100% efficient.
+But it is not nor can it even come close especially if we’re talking only about fuel changes.

 Increased mileage comes from hard dedicated work, advanced engineering, money and a lot of design and prototype hours.